Victoria (state): Climate

 Victoria has a varied climate that ranges from semi-arid temperate with hot summers in the north-west, to temperate and cool along the coast.
 Victoria's main land feature, the Great Dividing Range, produces a cooler, mountain climate in the centre of the state.
 Winters along the coast of the state, particularly around Melbourne, are relatively mild (see chart).

 The coastal plain south of the Great Dividing Range has Victoria's mildest climate.
 Air from the Southern Ocean helps reduce the heat of summer and the cold of winter.
 Melbourne and other large cities are located in this temperate region.

 The Mallee and upper Wimmera are Victoria's warmest regions with hot winds blowing from nearby semi-deserts.
 Average temperatures exceed 32 °C during summer and 15 C in winter.
 Except at cool mountain elevations, the inland monthly temperatures are 2–7 C-change warmer than around Melbourne (see chart).
-Victoria's highest maximum temperature of 48.8 C was recorded in Hopetoun on 7 February 2009, during the 2009 southeastern Australia heat wave.
+Victoria's highest maximum temperature of 48.9 C was recorded in Walepup/ Hopetoun on 27 January 2026, during the January 2026 heatwave affecting the State.

 The Victorian Alps in the northeast are the coldest part of Victoria.
 The Alps are part of the Great Dividing Range mountain system extending east–west through the centre of Victoria.
-Average temperatures are less than 9 C in winter and below 0 C in the highest parts of the ranges.
+Mean maximum temperatures are less than 9 C in winter and below 0 C in the highest parts of the ranges.
 The state's lowest minimum temperature of −11.7 °C was recorded at Omeo on 15 June 1965, and again at Falls Creek on 3 July 1970.
 Temperature extremes for the state are listed in the table below: